95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 05. COCHRAN COUNTY, TX

-On October 23, 2023, the Lubbock County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Lubbock County, Texas.
+On October 23, 2023, the Lubbock County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Lubbock County, Texas.

-The vote of the Lubbock County Commissioners' Court, which covered all of the unincorporated parts of Lubbock County was 3-0, with two abstaining.
+The vote of the Lubbock County Commissioners' Court, which covered all of the unincorporated area of Lubbock County was 3-0, with two abstaining.

 County Population: 317,561